djgroen/FabSim3/docs/advanced_topics.md

 ## Creating automation scripts
-This document briefly details how user/developers can create their own FabSim3 automations.
+This document briefly details how user/developers can create their own FabSim3 automation.

 #### Overview

 * Automation scripts allow user/developers to create their own FabSim3 functionalities.
 They are usually created and modified within individual plugins.
 * Base automation scripts reside within the `FabSim3/fabsim/base` subdirectory.
 These should normally not be modified, but they can serve as examples to create your own functionalities, or as building blocks to create complex functions.
 * Plugin-specific automation scripts reside within the base directory of the respective plugin.
 The script that will be invoked by default is `<plugin_name>.py`.
-For larger plugins, various other Python scripts can surely be imported in this main script.
+For larger plugins, various other Python scripts can surely be imported into this main script.

 #### How to write automation functions